ykotseruba/SCOUT/README.md

 To generate new saliency maps for DR(eye)VE we did the following:

-- filtered out all saccades, blinks and fixations to the car-interior;
+- filtered out saccades, blinks and fixations to the car-interior;
 - pushed fixations outside of the scene frame bounds to the image boundary to preserve the direction and elevation of the drivers' gaze;
 - re-aggregated fixations over 1s interval (+-12 frames) around each frame using motion-compensated saliency method based on the optical flow.